dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     * **Question:** (id=11.1) What are the elements typically included in a class definition?
         * **Reference Response**: Function members and data members.
         * **Correct**: data members and function definitions.
-        * **incorrect**: Class name,, semicoln at the end of the defination, private and bublic followed by :
+        * **incorrect**: Class name, semicolon at the end of the definition, private and public followed by :

     * **Question:** (id=12.10) How many steps does it take to search a node in a binary search tree?
         * **Reference Response**: The height of the tree.